SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 The programming challenge shall consist of optimizing a portfolio of stocks by constructing a trading strategy which uses historical stock prices.
 You shall use a market simulator provided to you to generate the stock price history with market impact.
 The specification of the problem together with the modeling and documentation requirements are provided ![here](ProblemDescription.PDF).
 See ![example MATLAB code](MarketSimulatorExample.m) for an example of how to use it.
 Note that the values of the parameters in the market simulator have been preset by the programming challenge committee but you are free to change them.

-At the end of the competition, each team shall submit their code and report to the programming challenge committee by the April 31st deadline.
+At the end of the competition, each team shall submit their code and report to the programming challenge committee by the March 31st deadline.
 The team must provide an additional test function, in a file test.m, which shall take as an argument a market_simulator object, use the optimal set of weights (found during training) and return the evaluated maximized utility function:

 function utility= test(market_simulator)
     ...